 Airplanes, Oktoberfest, and All the Things in Between

 The star of our 2024 Fall Roadtrip was Ohio!
-Not only was it the main reason for this trip, but Cincinnati and surrounding cities were fantastic.
+Not only was it the main reason for this trip, but Cincinnati and the surrounding cities were fantastic.
 We were both thrilled to be able to immerse ourselves into downtown and really feel like we got the full experience.

 We tried to do everything we could while we were in Cincinnati, including a visit up north to the Air Force Museum, Oktoberfest, and a Hidden Caverns tour.